For planning only – not suitable for navigational purposes

 Flotation devices are another critical component of maritime safety.
 Coastguard regulations specify that all onboard must wear appropriate life jackets while sailing or fishing.
 It is advisable to choose life vests that are comfortable, buoyant, and suited to the specific activity, as this will encourage consistent use in emergency situations.
 In addition to life jackets, mariners should have additional flotation gear readily available on their vessels to assist anyone who might find themselves overboard.

-Furthermore, investing in man overboard rescue systems can make a significant difference during emergencies.
+Investing in man overboard rescue systems can make a significant difference during emergencies.
 These systems typically include throwable devices and rescue ladders, which facilitate quick recovery of individuals from the water.
 Regular drills and familiarisation with the equipment can enhance mariners’ confidence and effectiveness in actual emergencies.
 Finally, adherence to safety regulations is paramount.
 Familiarising oneself with local guidelines and best practices not only fosters individual safety but also promotes a culture of responsibility among the boating community.
 By integrating these safety products and measures into their routines, mariners can significantly reduce risks and enjoy their time on the water with peace of mind.

 Safety and Emergency Gear